nicolaspe/itp_fakingthenews/final/research.md

 - Abortos obligatorios en hospitales públicos conservadores
 - Intervención de Lobby LGBT en comando de Piñera
 - Abortos clandestinos por dinero para comandos conservadores capitalistas

+#### Wikileaks

+I need to do some research on Wikileaks to see how they show the information of their in order to copy the format and be able to fake some of them.

+## Twitter account

+I need to buy followers to create a more "believable" profile.
+Once I get those followers, I can start posting the hoaxes and satires.
+Found a website that supposedly gives me Chilean followers, 1000 for EUR 9.99.
+Hopefully, it is not a scam.
+I paid through PayPal to avoid giving too much personal data.

+#### Extras

+Hard to compete against other crazier guys https://twitter.com/commander_sb/status/919638177480151040